HyperBDR/docs/src/README.md

   - title: User Manual
     icon: fa-solid fa-book
-    details: This user manual is designed to guide users through the installation process and key features of the product, ensuring a smooth start and optimal use.
+    details: The user manual mainly covers product installation, usage, and maintenance from the perspective of its features.
     link: /userguide/dr-usage-guide/

   - title: FAQ